Emil Paul Tscherrig: Career

+Diplomatic service

+He entered the diplomatic service of the Holy See on 1 April 1978.
+In addition to assignments as secretary in the nunciatures in Uganda and Bangladesh, he also worked in Rome in the Secretariat of State from 1985 to 1996, assisting in preparations for Pope John Paul II's international trips.
+In 1996, he was appointed Apostolic Nuncio to Burundi.

-On 8 July 2000, John Paul named him Delegate to the Antilles and Nuncio to Trinidad and Tobago, Dominica, Jamaica, Grenada, Guyana, Saint Lucia, Saint Vincent and Grenadines, and Bahamas.
+On 8 July 2000, John Paul named him Delegate to the Antilles and Nuncio to Trinidad and Tobago, Dominica, Jamaica, Grenada, Guyana, Saint Lucia, Saint Vincent and the Grenadines, and the Bahamas.
 On 20 January 2001, John Paul named him Nuncio to Barbados, Antigua and Barbuda, and Suriname as well.
 On 1 June 2001, he was made Nuncio to Saint Kitts and Nevis as well.

-On 22 May 2004 he was named Nuncio to Korea and on 17 June Nuncio to Mongolia as well.
+On 22 May 2004, he was named Nuncio to Korea and on 17 June Nuncio to Mongolia as well.

-On 26 January 2008 Pope Benedict XVI named him Nuncio to Sweden, Denmark, Finland, Iceland, and Norway.
+On 26 January 2008, Pope Benedict XVI named him Nuncio to Sweden, Denmark, Finland, Iceland, and Norway.

 On 5 January 2012 he was named Nuncio to Argentina.
 On the night of his election to the papacy, Pope Francis called Tscherrig to ask him to inform the Argentine Catholic hierarchy and community that they could miss his investiture as Bishop of Rome and instead perform an act of charity with the money they would have spent.

+In 2016, Pope Francis sent Tscherrig to Venezuela to initiate dialogue between the Vatican and the government of Nicolas Maduro.
+In October 2016, Francis would privately meet with Maduro which led to Maduro agreeing to meet with opposition leaders in Venezuela.

 On 12 September 2017, Pope Francis named him Nuncio to Italy and San Marino.
 He was the first non-Italian ever to hold the position of Apostolic Nuncio to Italy.
+He was charged with helping plan for the merger of dioceses in Italy, and he took on a greater public role than is traditional for nuncios.

+Pope Francis accepted his resignation as nuncio to Italy and San Marino on 11 March 2024.
+During his diplomatic service, he was considered to be an influential figure in foreign policy within the Vatican.

+Cardinalate

 On 9 July 2023, Pope Francis announced he plans to make him a cardinal at a consistory scheduled for 30 September.
 At that consistory he was made Cardinal-Deacon of San Giuseppe al Trionfale.

-Pope Francis accepted his resignation as nuncio to Italy and San Marino on 11 March 2024.
+Francis had also appointed him to several Curial positions: member of the Supreme Tribunal of the Apostolic Signatura on 4 October 2023; member of the Dicastery for the Causes of Saints on 17 February 2024; and member of the Dicastery for Evangelization and of the Dicastery for Bishops on 18 May 2024.
+Francis named him to the Commission of Cardinals that oversees the work of the Institute for the Works of Religion (Vatican Bank) on 28 October 2024.
+He supported efforts to increase lay participation in Church governance and the Synodal process.

-He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.
+Tscherrig participated as a cardinal elector in the 2025 conclave that elected Pope Leo XIV.